Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: MD simulation of the model

 \subsection{Results of the simulation}

-Fig.~\ref{fig4} shows an example of the snapshots of the system.
+Figure~\ref{fig4} shows an example of the snapshots of the system.
 In the simulation, the system size is $L_x\times L_y=40\times 25$, the numbers of the particles are $N_A=N_B=150$, the external field is $E=0.1$, and the temperatures of the heat baths are $T_h=1.01$ and $T_c=0.99$.
 Each particle of the components $A$ and $B$ has the mass $m_A=1$ and $m_B=10$, and the electric charge $q_A=-1$ and $q_B=1$, respectively.

 From these snapshots, we can confirm that the components $A$ and $B$ are separated by applying the external field $E$ in the separating process and the components are diffusively mixed when the external field is turned off in the mixing process.
-This result can quantitatively be verified in Fig.~\ref{2dmd_xAloc-t} which shows an example of the time evolution of the mole fraction profiles $x_A(x,t)$ in the mixing process and the separating process.
+This result can quantitatively be verified in Figure~\ref{2dmd_xAloc-t} which shows an example of the time evolution of the mole fraction profiles $x_A(x,t)$ in the mixing process and the separating process, where we calculated $x_A$ by dividing the system into 40 subsystems in the x-direciton.

-Fig.~\ref{2dmd_Tloc-t} depicts typical results of the time evolution of the temperature profiles $T(x,t)$ of the system.
+Figure~\ref{2dmd_Tloc-t} depicts typical results of the time evolution of the temperature profiles $T(x,t)$ of the system, which is calculated from the kinetic energy as $T=\frac{1}{2N_x} \sum_{j=1}^{N_x} m_j {\vec v}_j^2$, by using the same subsystems as in Figure~\ref{2dmd_xAloc-t} , where $N_x$ is the number of particles in the subsystem at position $x$, and $m_j$ and ${\vec v}_j$ are the mass and velocity of the $j$th particle in that subsystem, respectively.

-In the separating process, after the sudden increase of the temperature due to the heat produced from the work done by the external field $E_x$, the heat in the system gradually leaks into the heat bath with $T_h$, and then the system reaches the equilibrium state at the temperature $T_h$.
+In the separating process, after the sudden increase of the temperature due to the heat produced from the work done by the external field $E_x$, the heat in the system gradually leaks into the heat bath with $T_h$, and then the total system reaches the equilibrium state at the temperature $T_h$.
 In contrast, in the mixing process, the system reaches a nonequilibrium steady state of heat conduction with a spatially linear temperature profile.
+We note that the temperature profile of the data t=[5000,5500] in Figure~\ref{2dmd_Tloc-t}b can be explained as follows.
+At the early stage of the mixing process, in the middle region of the system, the Dufour effect due to the large mole-fraction gradient (see the data t=[4500,5000] in Fig.~\ref{2dmd_xAloc-t}b) causes a large heat flow in the negative $x$-direction, while in the regions of both ends, the heat flow by the Dufour effect is small due to the small mole-fraction gradient.
+Accordingly, the temperature profile develops a maximum and a minimum near both ends, as shown by the data t=[5000,5500] in Figure~\ref{2dmd_Tloc-t}b.
+Once the maximum and the minimum of the temperature profile are formed, the heat pump becomes functional by the heat flow in the negative $x$-direction due to the temperature gradient near both ends at this early stage of the mixing process.